What is the Lifespan of a Supermarket Design Concept?

-Here we’ve outlined a few strategies to consider when planning the revitalization of a chain:
+Here we’ve outlined a few strategies to consider when planning the revitalization of a chain, along with examples from our future of the supermarket design on how to implement these strategies.

 Enhance or introduce new departments

 Many supermarkets struggle with their pharmacy or home meal replacement programs.
 These areas require greater visibility in addition to ensuring the design remains fresh and current.
-Consideration to developing a modular store enhancement program including digital, interactive technologies and fixtures is an easy approach to give the store a fresh look.
+Consideration to developing a modular store enhancement program and prioritizing interaction design including digital, interactive technologies and fixtures is an easy approach to give the store a fresh look.
+Our futuristic supermarket design includes digital interactive technology at every corner of the store – enhancing the experience of every department.

 New signing and dećor